-As one of the Seven Ancient Capitals of China, Hangzhou is an important tourist city for history and culture.
+As one of the Seven Ancient Capitals of China, Hangzhou is an important tourist destination for its history and culture.

-West Lake is the most famous attraction in Hangzhou.
-No matter whether the weather is cloudy, rainy, snowy, or sunny, no matter whether early in the morning or late in the night, West Lake always puts on a show of beauty.
+West Lake is Hangzhou’s most famous attraction.
+No matter whether the weather is cloudy, rainy, snowy, or sunny, no matter whether early in the morning or late at night, West Lake always puts on a show of beauty.

-West Lake was selected as one of the "12 superb sunset spots around the world" by CNN.
-Walking around West Lake is free, so amble around al leisure to appreciate the beautiful scenery.
+West Lake was selected by CNN as one of "12 superb sunset spots around the world".
+Walking around the lake is free, so amble round at leisure to appreciate the beautiful scenery.